nikodemus/foolang/README.md

 # foolang

-Foolang is a Smalltalk-inspired object language that tries to take some lessons from catenative languages to heart.
+Foolang is a Smalltalk-inspired object language that tries to take some lessons from concatenative languages to heart.

 ## Goals & Beliefs & Suspicions